The ultra-wealthy, how can that possibly be relevant to you?

 I’ve read a number of articles this week about the ultra-wealthy.
 It seems to be a bit of a flavour in the media and spaces that I follow on social media.

-The interesting this has been how there are some common themes about their mindset…
+The interesting thing has been how there are some common themes about their mindset…

 How Are They Different

-When it comes to the ultra-wealthy the first thing everyone wants to know is how they are different to you and me…
+When it comes to the ultra-wealthy the first thing everyone wants to know is how they are different from you and me…

-A simple answer is often that they are not any different to you or me.
+A simple answer is often that they are not any different from you or me.

 But when you dig a little deeper, because that’s what I do, you find there are some key differences.